—————AM Portables Mega Shootout – 2018 Update—————

 ****1/2Sony ICF-EX5MK2 – The Sony ICF-EX5MK2 is an unusual portable radio in several ways.
 There is considerable mystique surrounding it as it is intended for the Japanese market – its shortwave bands will be useless for anyone outside of Japan, as its SW is limited to 6, crystal-controlled, switch-selectable, non-tunable SW frequencies, tuned to the 6 Japanese NSB frequencies of Radio Nikkei, a domestic, commercial broadcast service in Japan.
 So for the rest of the world this is an AM/FM, analog-tuned radio.
 But that’s OK…the EX5’s strength is its AM performance.
 Almost as sensitive as the five-star radios but super selective.
 Many reviewers have raved about this radio saying it is super sensitive and the best there is but after checking several samples I find it is quite sensitive but a touch hissier on weaker signals than the radios above.
 However, its uniquely designed synchronous detection makes it among the most selective portables I’ve ever tested.
 Much to my surprise, after a few years of only being available via eBay from overseas I’ve found this radio is now available here in the US through Amazon.com.
 Full review: See it at Amazon.

 ****1/2 Hacker Herald RP-35/Sovereign RP-25 – These two radios straight from the UK are in many ways top performers.
-The main difference between them is the added FM band on the RP-25.
-They have an excellent quieting curve meaning they are very good at making most listenable signals sound crisp and clear with very low background hiss.
+The main difference between them is the added FM band on the RP-25 but it only covers FM up to 100 MHz…not very useful nowadays.
+They have an excellent AM quieting curve meaning they are very good at making most listenable signals sound crisp and clear with very low background hiss.
 They have a relatively wide IF bandpass which makes for great audio clarity but still they possess decent selectivity – for program listeners the Hackers separate most signals perfectly well and reward you with wonderful audio, clear, full and LOUD when needed.
 They run on two PP9 battereies which are not generally available here in the US…I made up some adapters to run them on 12 AA cells which provide good battery life.
 They also have a swivel base which makes aiming for best reception very luxurious.
 Read Full RP 35 Review:

-**** Zenith Royal 755M/Royal 74/Royal 755 LH-LG-LK – Surprisingly, out of my entire collection of Zenith radios including several of the Trans-oceanics, the Royal 755 series are the hottest performing AM portables with very high sensitivity and low noise just a hair below the five-star radios.
-The 755M/74 in particular has an excellent quieting curve just slightly better than the other 700 series radios including the Navigators below.
+**** Zenith Royal 755M*/Royal 74*/Royal 755 LH-LG-LK – Surprisingly, out of my entire collection of Zenith radios including several of the Trans-oceanics, the Royal 755 series are the hottest performing AM portables with very high sensitivity and low noise just a hair below the five-star radios. *The 755M/74 in particular has an excellent quieting curve just slightly better than the other 700 series radios including the Navigators below and actually ranks at ****1/2 as a result.
 It has an easy-to-read slide rule dial, pleasing sound with a tone switch (755M/74 only) and packs a lot of performance into its lunch-box sized case.
 It’s my favorite of the Zenith lunchbox radios.
 The earlier series 755 LK-G-LK models have virtually the same RF sensitivity but just slightly more hiss on some medium strength signals and no tone switch.
 Read The Zenith Royal 700 Series Lunchboxes Article:

 **** GE P-780 Series – Often referred to as the forerunner of the Superadios, the P-780 is built like a tank, looks like the 1958 Detroit cars and sounds as good or better than the table-top tube radios it was designed to equal when the line was launched back in 1958.
 Excellent reception is just a small notch below the top radios.
 The nostalgia and fun factor of these radios are undeniable.
-My favorite in this series is the first incarnation, the P780A or B which, evidently due to a slightly different speaker than the later versions, provides a throbbing bass that is sometimes amazing.
+My favorite in this series is the first incarnation, the P780A or B which provides a throbbing bass that is sometimes amazing.
 But all of the 780’s sound terrific and offer seemingly identical RF performance.
 Most need some service as received to be restored to peak performance but they are amazingly consistent after restoration and alignment.
 Another iconic radio from GE.
 Read The Restoration Article:

 **** Panasonic RF-4900/DR-49 – The RF-4900/DR-49 was a top-of-the-line radio and was sold concurrently with the top-rated RF-2200.
 It is a large steel-cased tabletop model one would hardly consider a portable, especially since it contains only a ferrite rod antenna for AM but no rod antenna for SW or FM (which strangely ARE present in the Euro version DR-49 – see story) …yet it does have the ability to run on 8 D cells.
 Interestingly, although it is a much more sensitive and sophisticated SW receiver than the RF-2200, it does not match the RF-2200’s AM performance.
 It pulls in weaker signals well but shows a bit more hiss on medium signals.
 It does offer full analog tuning with digital frequency readout which makes it a joy to use, superb SW reception with a short piece of wire (say 10 feet) for an antenna, and its FM is also superb with a 30″ piece of wire for an antenna (and even better with a wire dipole antenna) but for whatever reason it falls just slightly short of the RF-2200 on direct side-by-side comparisons on AM.
 This is actually one of my favorite SW band scanning receivers and I think it has been underrated in that category…in a round-up of favorite Shortwave receivers it would be in the top-most category.
 Read The Full Restoration Article: